nguyenphuminh/scaling-blockchains/README.md

 (Taken from Vitalik's blog on rollups).

 Overall, we have reduced a transaction with the size of ~112 bytes to somewhere around ~12 bytes - almost a ten-time improvement in transaction capacity!

-One more important note is that in many cases of a zk rollup, some transaction fields can be removed entirely because they have been proven through the zk proof already, e.g. signatures.
+In many cases of a zk rollup, some transaction fields can be removed entirely because they have been proven through the zk proof already, e.g. signatures.

 ### Going layer 3?